hmrc/accessibility/docs/common-issues/error-summary.md

 The main cause of this issue is that the value in the `href` does not match the corresponding `id` of the control that contains the error.

-This can either be an invalid `id`, one that does not exist, or an `id` of another part of the page, for example linking to a fieldset that contains a set of radio buttons.
+This can either be an invalid `id`, one that does not exist, or an `id` to another part of the page, for example linking to a fieldset that contains a set of radio buttons.

 ### Impact